 As you gain experience in hand made Bath Bombs you will learn to judge when there is enough liquid in the mixture without it being too wet or activating.
 If you are just starting to learn to make Bath Bombs these are things that experience will teach you, and you may need practice to learn to judge when they are ready to mould and the tipping point of moisture.
 A useful tip is that when the temperature begins to drop suddenly (you can feel this through thin gloves) do not add any more moisture.

 • I tried Organic Shea Butter in this recipe during trials, but if you have Liquid Shea on hand, I prefer it in this project and the outcome will be the same

 • The surfactant in this recipe is Glucotain® Plus.
-This can be substituted with Polysorbate 80 (also contains palm oil) or you can substitute with Hostapon SG Paste for Palm Free.
+This can be substituted with Polysorbate 80 (also contains palm oil) or you can substitute with Hostapon SG Paste for Palm Free though the latter is not as effective.
 If you use Hostapon you will need to warm it before adding to the mixture as it is very thick at room temperature and below

 - 3 x medium mixing bowls or jugs